MOULEESWARAN-25/MOULEESWARAN-25/README.md

 # About Me:

 - **Currently Exploring**
   Building scalable full-stack applications with real-time AI/ML integration.
-Recently completed projects include an AI-powered Shopify app and a second-hand car marketplace platform with smart pricing.
+Recently completed projects include an AI-powered Shopify app.

 - **Open to Collaborate On**
   AI-driven web platforms, fintech solutions, and impactful open-source projects focused on innovation and usability.